 Food processor (adult needed)

-- With the help of your adult, carefully put the steel blade in the food processor.
-Add the walnuts, turn on the food processor and process until they become sticky and paste-like.
+- Put the walnuts in the food processor fitted with a steel blade and process until they become sticky and paste-like.

 - Add the salt and the oil, a little bit at a time, until the walnut butter binds together.
 If you like, add a little honey and/or cinnamon to taste.